-- 3. The rental of a dwelling unit used by a shareholder for personal purposes during the year for more than the greater of 14 days or 10% of the number of days that the residence was rented at fair rental value. - 4.
+- 3. The rental of a dwelling unit used by a shareholder for personal purposes during the year for more than the greater of 14 days or 10% of the number of days that the residence was rented at fair rental value - 4.
 An activity of trading personal property for the account of owners of interests in the activity.
+For purposes of this rule, personal property means property that is actively traded, such as stocks, bonds, and other securities.
 See Temporary Regulations section 1.469-1T(e)(6).

-Note: The section 469(c)(3) exception for a working interest in oil and gas properties does not apply to an S corporation because state law generally limits the liability of corporate shareholders.
+Note: The section 469(c)(3) exception for a working interest in oil and gas properties does not apply to an S corporation because state law generally limits the liability of shareholders.